-Financial Skills of the Youth
+Financial Skills for the Youth

-Looking for innovative ways to learn financial skills
+Innovative ways to learn financial skills

 The financial skills of people is a growing concern in Finland.
 Over 90 % of the Finnish teachers and students think that teaching financial skills is important.
 At the same time only one out of five students feel that they receive adequate financial expertise during education.